zhenkyle/myblog/src/_posts/2014-8-28-setting-proxy-for-maven.markdown

 ---

 ### About Maven
-Maven is a software project management and comprehension tool.
+Maven is a software project management and comprehension tool with dependency management.
 On the contrary, `Ant` is a build tools.

 [Apache Maven Project Home](http://maven.apache.org/)